-If you are required to file Schedule D, you will need to use Part IV of Schedule D (Form 1040) to figure your tax if both of the following are true.
+If you are required to file Schedule D, use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040 instructions to figure your tax if both of the following are true.

-- You have a net capital gain or qualified dividends (or both).
-You have a net capital gain if both lines 16 and 17a of Schedule D are gains.
-Qualified Dividends are explained earlier under Tax Treatment of Distributions. - 2) Your taxable income on Form 1040, line 40, is more than zero.
+- 1. You have a net capital gain or qualified dividends (or both).
+You have a net capital gain if both lines 15 and 16 of Schedule D are gains.
+Qualified Dividends are explained earlier under Tax Treatment of Distributions - 2.
+You do not have to use the Schedule D Tax Worksheet.

-If you have any collectibles gain, gain on qualified small business stock, or unrecaptured section 1250 gain, you may have to use the Schedule D Tax Worksheet in the Schedule D instructions to figure your tax.
-See the directions below line 20 of Schedule D.
+If you have any collectibles gain, exclusion from eligible gain on qualified small business stock, or unrecaptured section 1250 gain, you will have to use the Schedule D Tax Worksheet in the Schedule D instructions to figure your tax.